Healthdirect Free Australian health advice you can count on.

 How is erectile dysfunction treated?

-Usually more than one treatment is needed to fix the problem.
+More than one treatment may be needed to fix the problem.
 You may need treatment for both the physical and psychological causes.
-Although erectile dysfunction usually can’t be completely cured, there are treatments that will allow you to get an erection so you can have sex.

 Psychological treatments